mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/ADC/ADC_SingleConversion_TriggerSW/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a ADC peripheral to perform a single ADC conversion of a channel, at each software start; Example using programming model: polling
+How to use an ADC peripheral to perform a single ADC conversion on a channel at each software start.
+This example uses the polling programming model (for interrupt or DMA programming models, please refer to other examples).
-(for programming models interrupt or DMA transfer, refer to other examples);
+This example is based on the STM32F0xx ADC LL API.
-This example is based on the STM32F0xx ADC LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+The peripheral initialization is done using LL unitary service functions for optimization purposes (performance and size).

 Example configuration:
 ADC is configured to convert a single channel, in single conversion mode,